 If you receive RSUs, their value at vest/delivery will be reported on your Form W-2 as part of your ordinary income.
 Finally, if you purchase shares through an ESPP, you’ll also receive a Form 3922 and upon sale of the shares, you may receive a Form W-2.

 No matter what type of equity you receive, it’s highly recommended that you work with a professional tax advisor to understand how your equity impacts your tax situation.
 The tax treatment of equity compensation is complex and may be subject to additional rules and exceptions that are not discussed here.
-It’s important to understand the types of taxes you may be subject to when you receive equity, that you provide the right documents to your tax preparer to submit an accurate annual tax filing, and how you can use equity value gains (and losses) as part of your winning financial game plan.
+It’s important that you understand the types of taxes you may be subject to when you receive equity, provide the right documents to your tax preparer to submit an accurate annual tax filing, and know how you can use equity value gains (and losses) as part of your winning financial game plan.
 Learn more about equity compensation and how Morgan Stanley can help.